 If you are in the market for a new toilet bowl for your two-piece unit, then PlumbersStock is sure to have the perfect deal for you.
 We offer the best deals on bathroom supply so that you can update your restroom on a tight budget.
-We have every kind of toilet product you can think of, and that includes replacement toilet bowls.
+We have all kinds of discount toilets and parts, and that includes replacement toilet bowls.

 The great thing about two-piece toilets, as opposed to one-piece toilets, is that if one part cracks, you don't have to replace the whole thing.
 If you have a perfectly good toilet tank, you only have to find a solution for the toilet bowl.